ShaiRT/brainstorm/README.md

 #### Database

 Various parts of this project use a database to save and read information.
-The current implementation support [MongoDB](https://www.mongodb.com/) as a message queue.
+The current implementation supports [MongoDB](https://www.mongodb.com/) as a message queue.

 #### API